Kin The Know

 If you've established that caffeine, rather than dairy products or artificial sweeteners, is the cause of your coffee bloat, there aren't many easy fixes.
 You might have a sensitive stomach that reacts to the acidity of the drink or to the higher levels of stress hormones.

-Our patented probiotic formula can help debloat and relieve indigestion, constipation and gas, while also improving the absorption of vitamins and minerals from food.
+For starters, you may want to try a supplement that supports your digestion, help debloat, relieve indigestion, constipation, and gas, while also improving the absorption of vitamins and minerals from food.

 Secondly, it might be time to reduce your caffeine consumption — especially if you have a gastro-intestinal condition like Irritable Bowel Syndrome (IBS) or Crohn's.